- Instructor Resources

 Kaltura's Interactive Video Quizzing (IVQ) enables the user to add quizzes directly into their videos either through Canvas or MediaSpace.
 Furthermore, an IVQ can be added as an assignment in Canvas so that the results appear in the Canvas gradebook.

 YouTube can be an excellent source for academic material.
 Kaltura is integrated with YouTube.
 By simply adding the address of a YouTube video into Kaltura, that video becomes part of your Kaltura collection.
 Kaltura *does not* download the YouTube video or copy it into Kaltura.
 Instead, it "wraps" Kaltura around that video.
 That video remains on YouTube and playing that video counts as a YouTube play.
 So why add it to Kaltura?
-Because when you add a YouTube video to Kaltura, you also get Kaltura analytics on that video, you add Interactive Video Quizzing to that video, and you can even add your own captions to that video.
+Because when you add a YouTube video to Kaltura, you also get Kaltura analytics on that video, you can add Interactive Video Quizzing to that video, and you can even add your own captions to that video.

 From the very start, WebEx has been integrated with Kaltura.
 That means that every recording you do in WebEx is automatically uploaded into Kaltura.
 You don't have to go elsewhere to find your WebEx recordings.
 Simply click on "My Media" in either Canvas or MediaSpace and you'll find your WebEx recordings there.